whaakman/azure-docs.nl-nl/articles/batch/batch-mpi.md

 await myCloudPool.CommitAsync();
 ```

+> [!NOTE]
-> [AZURE.NOTE] You are not limited to using MS-MPI when implementing an MPI solution with multi-instance tasks in Batch.
+> You are not limited to using MS-MPI when implementing an MPI solution with multi-instance tasks in Batch.
 You may use any implementation of the MPI standard that is compatible with the operating system you specify for the compute nodes in your pool.
+>
+>

 ## Create a multi-instance task with Batch .NET
 Now that we've covered the pool requirements and MPI package installation, let's create the multi-instance task.
 In this snippet, we create a standard [CloudTask][net_task], then configure its [MultiInstanceSettings][net_multiinstance_prop] property.
 As mentioned earlier, the multi-instance task is not a distinct task type, but a standard Batch task configured with multi-instance settings.

 ```csharp